MeepleCodes/ffxiv_macro/README.md

 - Cursor not restored correctly when undo/redoing
 - Insert/move cursor/insert is merging undo states; should be separate [x] Re-implement autoscroll in refactored editor
+- Mouse events are firing on the scrollbars

 ## TODOs
 Vague list of features still to implement